 Android App Bundles (AAB) was launched at Google I/O 2018 and has since been adopted by many companies to reduce their app sizes.
-It makes sense to compare what AAB offers with Multiple APKs to see which tool is more effective–and why.
+So, it makes sense to compare what AAB offers with Multiple APKs to see which tool is more effective and why.

-AAB is a huge improvement over the previous multi-apk feature that required huge development efforts.
-Multiple APKs is a feature on Google Play which allows developers to upload multiple APKs based on pixel density, locale, ABI, API levels, etc. Android Developers documentation lists many rules that developers need to address before publishing APKs on Google Play.
+AAB is a vast improvement over the previous multi-apk feature that required huge development efforts.
+Multiple APKs is a feature on Google Play that allows developers to upload multiple APKs based on pixel density, locale, ABI, API levels, etc. Android Developers documentation lists many rules that developers need to address before publishing APKs on Google Play.

 A quick poll of Android Devs on Slack and Reddit revealed: